House Of Flying Daggers

 The Hours

 I came out of The Hours somewhat stunned.
-This is a remarkable film and I thoroughly enjoyed it.
+This is a remarkable film, and I thoroughly enjoyed it.
 Nicole Kidman, Meryl Streep and Julianne Moore are all superb and utterly believable.
-The link between the three (Kidman as Virginia Woolf, Moore as a 1950s depressed housewife and Streep as a confident modern woman) are seemingly only linked by a book – Mrs Dalloway.
+The link between the three (Kidman as Virginia Woolf, Moore as a 1950s depressed housewife and Streep as a confident modern woman) is seemingly only linked by a book – Mrs Dalloway.

-The lives of the three are crumbling in various ways and this conveyed well on screen.
+The lives of the three are crumbling in various ways, and this is conveyed well on screen.
 Kidman –hardly recognisable thanks to great make-up –is superb and going slowly mad in 1920s Richmond.
-Moore’’s character appears to have feelings of worthlessness while Streep is coping with modern day New York while her relationship seems to be going nowhere and a good friends suffers with AIDS.
+Moore’s character appears to have feelings of worthlessness, while Streep is coping with modern-day New York, while her relationship seems to be going nowhere, and a good friend suffers from AIDS.

 Film: Daredevil